id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/index.md

     #                                                              |
     # -------------------------------------------------------------|

-    # Sleep briefly so keypress events occur at a human timescale.
+    # Sleep briefly so keypress events occur at a human time scale.
     # Skilled users can manage ~7 button presses per second, so we
     # sample at roughly twice that rate to satisfy the Nyquist criterion.